Updated March 12, 2018

 CSU 52 Shop Stewards are provided with training and development opportunities to increase their knowledge and skills in relation to Collective Agreements, Labour Relations, Communications and Membership Engagement.

 Anyone is eligible to become a Shop Steward as long as they are an Active CSU 52 member.
 It does not matter what level they work at.
 They can work part-time or full-time.
 It does not matter how little experience one may have, it is a position where you will learn in the role.

-Shop Steward meetings are held on the Third Tuesday of January, April, June, October and November, and Shop Stewards are encouraged to participate in a weekend training session in February that is hosted by the Edmonton & District Labour Council.
+Shop Steward meetings are held on the 3rd Tuesday of February, March, May, September and November, and Shop Stewards are encouraged to participate in a weekend training session in February that is hosted by the Edmonton & District Labour Council.

 How to Become a Shop Steward